fritids/wp-email-login-1/readme.txt

 1. Log out, log in again using the email address associated with your WordPress account.

 == Changelog ==
+= 4.1.2 =
+* Include French translation, props Sebastien
+* Rename translation files to standard format

+= 4.1.1 =
+* Minor fix for if the username is empty, props Sebastien

 = 4.1 =
 * Clean up code a bit
 * Introduce translatable strings, props andykillen.
 Packaged with Dutch translation.